-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Trump: I don’t care about the link.
 I don’t need it.
 Brad, I have a much better —

 Mitchell: I will tell you.
 I’ve seen the tape.
 The full tape.
 So has Alex.
 We’ve watched it.
-And what we saw and what we’ve confirmed in the timing is that.
-They made everybody leave, we have sworn affidavits saying that.
+And what we saw and what we’ve confirmed in the timing is that they made everybody leave — we have sworn affidavits saying that.
 And then they began to process ballots.
 And our estimate is that there were roughly 18,000 ballots.
 We don’t know that.
-If you know that …
+If you know that . . .

-Trump: It was 18,000 ballots but they used each one three times.
+Trump: It was 18,000 ballots, but they used each one three times.

 Mitchell: Well, I don’t know about that.

-Trump: I do think because we had ours magnified out.
+Trump: I do think we had ours magnified out.

 Mitchell: I’ve watched the entire tape.